 In 2008 the Compensation Committee approved base salary increases for each of the Senior Executives.
 The decision to increase each salary was based on the review of Survey Data from the Peer Group at the 50th percentile and individual performance.
 In approving the 2008 salary increases, the Compensation Committee reviewed the Survey Data as well as the performance of the Company and each Senior Executive before approving the base salary increases.
 The new salaries for Senior Executives other than Messrs.
 Clark, Barr and Craighead were effective in March 2008 at the same time all other merit increases were granted to employees of the Company.
 The new salaries for Messrs.
 Barr and Craighead were effective in November 2007.
 Mr. Clark retired from our employment on January 31, 2008.
 The Compensation Committee decided not to award any merit lump sums in lieu of salary increases during 2008.
-The individual performance factors considered by the Compensation Committee in awarding a salary increase to Mr. Deaton were performance factors considered by the Compensation, and financial improvements.
-The individual performance factors considered by the Compensation Committee in awarding a salary increase to Mr. Ragauss were performance factors relating to compliance and standardization in the finance function.
-The individual performance factors considered by the Compensation Committee in awarding a salary increase to Mr. Crain were performance factors relating to relating to compliance and standardization in the finance function.
-The individual performance factors considered by the Compensation Committee in awarding a salary increase to Mr. Crain were performance factors relating to function.
-The individual performance factors considered by the Compensation Committee in awarding a salary increase to Mr. Crain were performance factors relating to match a salary increase to Mr. Crain were performance factors relating to the function.
-The individual performance factors considered by the Compensation Committee in awarding a sa compliance and legal entity optimization.
+The individual performance factors considered by the Compensation Committee in awarding a salary increase to Mr. Deaton were performance factors relating to compliance, talent retention and recruitment, certain acquisitions, and financial improvements.
+The individual performance factors considered by the Compensation Committee in awarding a salary increase to Mr. Crain were performance function.
+The individual performance factors considered by the Compensation Committee in awarding a salary increase to Mr. Crain were performance factors relating to compliance and legal entity optimization.
 The individual performance factors considered by the Compensation Committee in awarding a salary increase to Mr. Barr included performance factors relating to compliance, project management and cost control strategies.
 The individual performance factors considered by the Compensation Committee in awarding a salary increase to Mr. Craighead included performance factors relating to compliance and accounts receivable targets.